 Before you even decide on a property, or if you already have a property, you need to plan what you want to do with it.
 Do you want goats?
 What about chickens?
 Are you going to try and squeeze a cow or pigs in?
 What does your property look like?
 Is it hilly or flat?
 Do you have access to plenty of water?
 Are you going to garden for fun or for purpose?
 These are just some of the questions that you need to answer before you get into the guts of building up your homestead.

-If you want goats, do you already have a pasture for them?
+If you want goats, do you already have browse for them?
 Is the fencing goat proof?
 How long would it take you to put up good fencing and install a good pasture?
 Do you already have a barn?
 Is there a predator problem?
 Do you want to milk them?
 Breed them?
 If you can answer these questions you can start to plan.

 As a beginning homesteader, you are going to want chickens.
 At least every beginner that I have met does.
-Really think about how any eggs you eat.
+But really think about how any eggs you eat.
 Jared usually eats 3 eggs a day but no one else really does.
 When we make breakfast for dinner, we normally go through about a dozen eggs.
 But what about expansion.
 Do you want to sell eggs?
 Do you want to sell chicks?
 Are you going to be a victim of chicken math?
 Are you going to raise meat birds?

 What about raising larger livestock, do you want pigs or cows?
 With enough pasture land, you can have a cow on an acre.
 You could have several pigs as well.
 The key is knowing your space and maximizing it.